Frequently Asked Questions

 Can a visitor stay overnight?

 Yes.
 Our 30 private bedrooms are furnished to a highly comfortable standard with an en-suite, walk-in shower room and pull-out guest bed so a partner or parent can stay for free - simply paying for their meals.
+However, the Rehabilitation unit charges visitors £80 per night, which includes breakfast and dinner.

 There are no restrictive visiting hours so your guests are very welcome to visit you at any time of day or night.